Pregnancy Reflexology - Rebalance & Relax

 A midwife team undertook a study into 100 overdue women who were offered a free reflexology treatment on their feet.
 The results of the study showed that overall, the length of the first stage of labour was four hours shorter and the second stage of labour (once the woman starts to push) was 21 minutes shorter, than of those women who had not received the reflexology treatment.

 “Jo gave me an intense treatment just before my due date.
 I went into labour after and it was a swift and uncomplicated birth.
 I’m sure reflexology helped me achieve my natural birth.”

 Interested in Hypnobirthing?

-I am trained in Confident Childbirth Hypnobirthing to enable you to learn techniques to help you have the most calm, confident and relaxed birth experience possible for you.
-Or if you are feeling anxious about the birth, breastfeeding, or you are suffering from pregnancy anxiety, we can work together to resolve your fears on a practical and emotional level.
+I am trained in Confident Childbirth Hypnobirthing which helps you learn techniques to have the most calm, confident and relaxed birth experience possible for you.

 It’s never too late to start so please speak to me if you want to find out more.
 I offer a discounted rate if reflexology and hypnobirthing treatments are undertaken together.